 Considerations when combining 3D cell culture with higher throughput screening

-Considerations when combining 3D cell culture with high throughput screening Accurately predicting in vivo drug toxicity and efficacy is of paramount significance in the course of pre-clinical testing phases - if a candidate drug fails through human trials, it represents a substantial waste of each time and money.
+Accurately predicting in vivo drug toxicity and efficacy is of paramount significance in the course of pre-clinical testing phases - if a candidate drug fails through human trials, it represents a substantial waste of each time and money.
 Enhanced preclinical screening of candidate molecules making use of cell culture models that accurately represent in vivo effects under in vitro circumstances can assist to avoid this.
 In this weblog, we explore some examples of how novel 3D approaches are enhancing drug discovery in cancer investigation.

 Similar cells, distinct response